buildkite/test-collector-rust/README.md

 add `--report-time` to include execution times in the output.
 Unfortunately, these are currently unstable options for Rust, so some extra command line options are needed.
-Once you have the JSON output you can simply pipe it through the `buildkite-test-collector` binary - the input JSON is echoed back to STDOUT so that you can still operrate upon it if needed.
+Once you have the JSON output you can simply pipe it through the `buildkite-test-collector` binary - the input JSON is echoed back to STDOUT so that you can still operate upon it if needed.

 ```sh
 $ cargo test -- -Z unstable-options --format json --report-time | buildkite-test-collector